hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Running *phantompeakqualtools*

-To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line.
-Options for the tools that we will include are:
+To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line which has modified the SPP package.
+The modified package allows for determination of the cross-correlation peak and predominant fragment length without having to perform peak calling.
+We will be using this package solely for obtaining these quality measures.

+The options that we will be using include:

 * `-c`: full path and name (or URL) of tagAlign/BAM file
 * `-savp`: save cross-correlation plot
-* `-out`: will create and/or append to a file named several important characteristics of the dataset described in more detail below.
+* `-out`: will create and/or append to a file several important characteristics of the dataset described in more detail below.

 ```
 ## DO NOT RUN THIS
 $ Rscript run_spp.R -c=<tagAlign/BAMfile> -savp -out=<outFile>
 ```
+>_**NOTE:** Even though the script is called `run_spp.R`, we aren't actually performing peak calling with spp.

 From the `phantompeakqualtools` directory, create output directories and run a 'for loop' to run the script on every Nanog and Pouf51 BAM file: